paulhessle-cyber/Racer/README.md

 The resulting .json file is then able to be loaded into the main app.
 Racecards are downloaded as a pdf from attheraces.com.
 It seems better with large text.

 Downloading the .json file and racecard will allow you to use it at the racecourse on a mobile. it doesn't have to be online

+I had a certain plan in the beginning which is currently evolving.
+The app now recognises horse bets that are potentially more lucrative than the "winner", classing these as extra value bets.
+I have added the ability to copy and paste odds from the attheraces site to eliminate manual input.
+I have added a steamer/drifter alert if the horses odds drop/raise from the previous input, showing market confidence